italrr/cr/docs/Lore.md

 - Mellany Zakzzuz

-Mellany is a brilliant theorical physicist and a professor at the University of Grant Belvedere
+Mellany is a brilliant theorical physicist and a professor at the University of Grant Belvedere.

 ## How it starts